brainstorm-tools/bst-duneuro/readme_important.txt

 This folder is originally part of the duneuro interface toolbox

 Now it is a project within brainstorm and considered as a submodule from the duneuro interface toolbox : https://github.com/tmedani/duneuro_interface.

-All changes will be tracked from both projects
+All changes will be tracked from both projects.